 My wife and I decided to explore this at home.
 To begin with, a simple, healthy and very tasty vegetarian curry.

-Bored of having the same chips every time?
-Try kicking it up a notch … or three … by adding some tasty chopped parsley and truffle oil, along with a cool mayonnaise dip on the side.
-Truly delicious.
+Bored of having the same chips/fries every time?
+Try kicking it up a notch … or three … by adding some tasty chopped parsley and truffle oil, along with a mayonnaise dip on the side.
+Delicious.

 Bring warmth to a cold winter night with this delicious and healthy roast parsnip soup.
 Infused with exotic flavours of cumin, turmeric and garam masala, it’s easy to make and very cost-effective.
 Enjoy with homemade crusty bread as a starter, quick meal or late night snack.